1987 Forsyth County protests: Forsyth County v. Nationalist Movement

 The total cost of the law enforcement presence for the second march was over $670,000.
 Of this amount, the government of Georgia paid $579,148, other governmental agencies paid $29,759, and the county covered the remainder.
 In light of this, on January 27, 1987, the Forsyth County Board of Commissioners passed an ordinance requiring permits for rallies and demonstrations and requiring the groups holding these events to cover some of the costs associated with law enforcement protections, with a later amendment capping the cost of the daily fees at $1,000.

-David Duke (pictured c.
-1974) used the protests to help revive his political career.

 This came up in January 1989, when the Nationalist Movement made plans to hold a demonstration on the steps of the Forsyth County Courthouse in opposition of Martin Luther King Jr. Day.
 Following the ordinance, the county charged the group $100 in permit fees.
 However, rather than pay the fee, the Nationalist Movement sued the county, alleging that the fees violated their freedom of speech under the provisions of the First Amendment to the United States Constitution.
 The case made its way before the Supreme Court of the United States, with the American Civil Liberties Union writing an amicus brief in favor of the Nationalist Movement.
 In the end, the Supreme Court decided in favor of the Nationalist Movement, ruling that the county's permit fees system was unconstitutional.